ytyulkinaxway/axway-open-docs/content/en/docs/central/integrate_with_webhooks.md

 weight: 100
 date: 2019-07-30
-description: Learn how you can configure webhooks to receive notifications from AMPLIFY Central and AMPLIFY Unified Catalog, and enable a seamless integration between AMPLIFY Central, AMPLIFY Unified Catalog, and your internal systems.
+description: Learn how you can configure webhooks to receive notifications from Amplify Central and Amplify Unified Catalog, and enable a seamless integration between Amplify Central, Amplify Unified Catalog, and your internal systems.
 ---
 ## Before you start

 * You know how to [create a representation of an environment and API Service using the Axway Central CLI](/docs/central/cli_central/cli_apiservices/).
-* You know how to [create and publish other resource types to the AMPLIFY Unified Catalog](/docs/central/cli_central/cli_publish/).
+* You know how to [create and publish other resource types to the Amplify Unified Catalog](/docs/central/cli_central/cli_publish/).

 ## Objectives

-Learn how to create and configure webhooks in AMPLIFY Central, as well as the event structure that corresponds to a set of actions, such as catalog asset updated and new subscription request submitted.
+Learn how to create and configure webhooks in Amplify Central, as well as the event structure that corresponds to a set of actions, such as catalog asset updated and new subscription request submitted.

 ## API Server

-[Axway API Server](https://apicentral.axway.com/apis/docs) exposes a standard CRUD interface for all resources available in AMPLIFY Central, and provides a way to model the governance for different data planes in the system.
+[Axway API Server](https://apicentral.axway.com/apis/docs) exposes a standard CRUD interface for all resources available in Amplify Central, and provides a way to model the governance for different data planes in the system.

 The API Server leverages standard RESTful terminology to describe its concepts: